-Not all metals are vulnerable to hydrogen embrittlement as it affects hydride-forming metals such as niobium, tantalum, titanium, vanadium and zirconium.
-The most vulnerable metals are high strength steels and titanium and aluminium alloys.
-However, when it does occur, hydrogen embrittlement can cause reduced ductility and a lessening of load-bearing capacity, which can lead to hydrogen induced cracking and brittle failures below the yield stress of the susceptible materials themselves.
+When it does occur, hydrogen embrittlement can cause reduced ductility and a lessening of load-bearing capacity, which can lead to cracking and brittle failures, below the anticipated proof or yield strength of the susceptible materials.